johanbry/web-shop-next/README.md

 - Mantine components library
 - MongoDb (with Mongoose ODM)
 - Next Auth
-- ...and some npm packages
+- and some npm packages, see package.json for all dependencies

 ## Run project

+This project is using Next.js version 14.
+You need Node.js minimum version 18.17.

 First, run the development server: